roboneurolibre/MRShiny-Brain/content/mypaper.md

 TB(\degree{C}) = 100 \times [\Delta(NAA_{ppm} - water_{ppm}) + 2.665] + 37
 ```

 NAAppm and waterppm values were defined as the mid-point of the full width half max (FWHM) for both the NAA and water peaks, respectively.
-TB was estimated for each voxel separately (i.e., pACC, aMCC, pMCC, PCC).[Code Availability ](https://github.com/psscheuren).
+TB was estimated for each voxel separately (i.e., pACC, aMCC, pMCC, PCC - [code here](https://github.com/psscheuren)).

 ### DASHBOARD

 To facilitate the reuse and exploration of the data, we have developed an interactive web application using R Shiny.
 This application provides an intuitive and user-friendly interface for accessing and analyzing the dataset.
 The application allows users to interact with the data in a dynamic manner, enabling exploration, visualization, and integration with other datasets.
 The dataset is composed of different types of data structural, perfusion, and biochemical.
-These data can all be downloaded directly via the [MRShiny Brain web-application](https://shinybrain.db.neurolibre.org) deployed on NeuroLibre [@karakuzu2022nl].
+These data can all be downloaded directly via the [MRShiny Brain web-application](https://shinybrain.db.neurolibre.org) deployed on NeuroLibre [@karakuzu2022nl;@harding2023canadian].

 :::: {admonition} Interact with the dashboard here!
 :class: tip